PsyD in Clinical Psychology

 Clinical Training

-The program includes a clinical practicum component that integrates theory and practice.
+The PsyD program includes a clinical practicum component that integrates theory and practice.
 Students’ training begins in their first year of studies through extensive didactic education as well as observations.
-Students begin their first practicum at the program’s Center Clinic following their first year of studies, and remain engaged in direct clinical services at the clinic throughout second year.
-Students participate in clinic team meetings, practica (psychotherapy and assessment) and comprehensive supervision of their work.
-Students may select additional affiliate site training external to the program in their second year.
-During third year of training students complete local externship at approved sites such as counseling centers, hospitals, community mental health centers and independent group practice.
-The last year of training includes a full time pre-doctoral internship.
+The first practicum is held at the program’s Center Clinic, where trainings are offered concurrently in their first year, and students remain engaged in direct clinical services at the clinic throughout their second year.
+At the Center Clinic students participate in clinic team meetings, practica (required, psychotherapy and assessment seminars focused on student work) and comprehensive supervision of their work.
+Students select additional affiliate site training external to the program in their second year.

 Internships